Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 Knights of Pythias, Ellsinore, Missouri Records, 1914-1920 (R0605)

 (1 roll of microfilm)

-These are record books of the Knights of Pythias Lodge at Ellsinore in Carter County, Missouri.
+The Knights of Pythias, Ellsinore, Missouri Records contain microfilm copies of the record books of the Knights of Pythias Lodge at Ellsinore in Carter County, Missouri.
 The volumes include minutes of meetings, records of membership, committee reports, and financial data.
-Volume 1 begins June 1914 and continues through January 1916.
-Volume 2 begins February 1916 through March 1920.

 Mark Twain National Forest Local History Collection, 1930s-1980s (R0471)

 This collection was selected from unofficial files on miscellaneous historical topics, including local histories, the CCC, the YCC, the "Irish Wilderness," and the Eleven Point River.
 There are transcriptions of interviews with older members of the community and Forest Service retirees.

 Mark Twain National Forest Photograph Collection, circa 1900-1985 (R0485)